everpeace/kube-throttler/README.md

 [![Build Status](https://travis-ci.org/everpeace/kube-throttler.svg?branch=master)](https://travis-ci.org/everpeace/kube-throttler)
 [![Docker Pulls](https://img.shields.io/docker/pulls/everpeace/kube-throttler.svg)](https://hub.docker.com/r/everpeace/kube-throttler/)

 `kube-throttler` enables you to throttle your pods.
-It means that `kube-throttler` can prohibit to schedule any pods when it detects total amount of computational resource of `Running` pods may exceeds a threshold (in terms of `resources.requests` field).
+It means that `kube-throttler` can prohibit to schedule any pods when it detects total amount of computational resource(in terms of `resources.requests` field) or the count of `Running` pods may exceeds a threshold .

 `kube-throttler` provides you very flexible and fine-grained throttle control.
 You can specify a set of pods which you want to throttle by [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and its threshold by `Throttle`/`ClusterThrottle` CRD (see [deploy/0-crd.yaml](deploy/0-crd.yaml) for complete definition).